-Title A phase II randomized, double-blind, placebo-controlled trial of radium-223 dichloride versus placebo when administered to metastatic HER2 negative hormone receptor positive breast cancer subjects with bone metastases treated with hormonal treatment background therapy Short title Study of radium-223 dichloride versus placebo with hormonal treatment as background therapy in subjects with bone predominant HER2 negative hormone receptor positive metastatic breast cancer Short title section modified by Amendment 1.
-Clinical study phase 2 Study objectives The objective of this study is to assess the efficacy and safety of radium-223 dichloride in subjects with human epidermal growth factor receptor 2 negative (HER2 negative), hormone receptor positive breast cancer with bone metastases treated with hormonal treatment background therapy.
+Title A phase II randomized, double-blind, placebo-controlled trial of radium-223 dichloride in combination with exemestane and everolimus versus placebo in combination with exemestane and everolimus when administered to metastatic HER2 negative hormone receptor positive breast cancer subjects with bone metastases Short title Study of radium-223 dichloride in combination with exemestane and everolimus versus placebo in combination with exemestane and everolimus in subjects with bone predominant HER2 negative hormone receptor positive metastatic breast cancer Clinical study phase Phase 2 Study objectives The objective of this study is to assess efficacy and safety of radium-223 dichloride in combination with exemestane and everolimus in subjects with human epidermal growth factor receptor 2 (HER2) negative, hormone receptor positive breast cancer with bone metastases.
 The primary endpoint is: 1.
 Symptomatic skeletal event-free survival (SSE-FS) The secondary endpoints are: 2.
 Overall survival 3.
 Time to opiate use for cancer pain 4.
-Time to pain progression (only in subjects with baseline worst pain score ≤8) 5.
+Time to pain progression (only in subjects with baseline worst pain score (WPS) ≤8) 5.
 Time to cytotoxic chemotherapy 6.
 Radiological progression-free survival (rPFS) 7.
 Pain improvement rate 8.
 Safety, acute and long term, including new primary malignancies and hematopoietic reserve for tolerability of subsequent chemotherapy The study will also include the following exploratory endpoints : 9.
 Time to first on-study symptomatic skeletal event (SSE) 10.
-Time to bone alkaline phosphatase (ALP) progression
+Time to bone alkaline phosphatase (ALP) progression 11.
+Bone ALP response at Week 12 and 4 weeks (± 7 days) after last radium-223 dichloride/placebo dose 12.
+Bone-specific rPFS ı 13.
+Resource utilization